-LucasArts was founded by George Lucas in 1982 to further his vision of a fully diversified entertainment company and is known primarily for its point and click adventure games as well as numerous Star Wars and Indiana Jones releases.
+LucasArts was founded by George Lucas in 1982 to further his vision of a fully diversified entertainment company.
+It is known primarily for its point and click adventure games as well as numerous Star Wars and Indiana Jones releases.

 Its first games, Ballblazer and Rescue on Fractalus, were released for the Atari 5200 in 1984 under the Lucasfilm Games banner.
 Maniac Mansion, an early point and click adventure game, was developed using the Lucasfilm proprietary "Script Creation Utility for Maniac Mansion" or SCUMM.
 The SCUMM engine formed the backbone of the many point and click adventures to follow, including the popular Monkey Island and Indiana Jones series.